hiroMTB/vscode_oF/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/gp66lfcygw2mtnld/branch/master?svg=true)](https://ci.appveyor.com/project/hiroMTB/vscode-of/branch/master)

 # vscode_oF
-openFrameworks empty example for visual studio code.
+openFrameworks empty example for Microsoft Visual Studio Code IDE(vscode).
+This is not addon. (folder structure is same with addoon)

+# How to compile example project
+1. download and install vscode.
+2. download or clone this repositry to your /oF/apps folder
+2. open project file with vscode(vscode_oF.code-workspace).
+3. Command + B and select "buid debug" for compiling oF and exampleProject. (excute make command)

+# How to start your own project
+1. Copy and paste /exampleEmpty folder and start your own project.
+2. Edit addons.make file if you want to add addons
+3. You might need to edit setting files inside of ./vscode

+It provides quick auto complete feature.
+Since vscode does not provide built-in debugger, debugging feature is depends on platform.

-Curretly only tested on OSX and Ubuntu(by @anselanza).
+Curretly tested on OSX and Ubuntu(by @anselanza).
 Now we can browse source code under /libs/openFrameworks and /addons/* folders.

 ## Folder Structure